maxvfischer/DIY-CNC-machine/README.md

 ### Interlock upper and lower frames

-The upper and lower frames and the 80 mm vertical aluminium beams were first layed out in their correct place.
-The 803 mm horizontal bridge beams and clamps were then used to align the frames on top of each other.
+The upper and lower frames and the 8x 80 mm vertical aluminium beams were first layed out in their correct place.
+The 803 mm horizontal bridge beams (used later in the tutorial) and clamps were then used to align the frames on top of each other.

 ![assemble_frames_9](./images/build/frame/assemble_frames_9.jpg)

 ![assemble_frames_10](./images/build/frame/assemble_frames_10.jpg)

-The 120 mm M8 threaded rods, (10mm, 20mm, 2mm) washers and M8 lock nuts were then used to interlock the upper and lower frames, with the 80 mm vertical aluminium profiles in between.
+8x 120 mm M8 threaded rods, 16x (20mm, 10mm, 2mm) washers and 16x M8 lock nuts were then used to interlock the upper and lower frames, with the 80 mm vertical aluminium profiles in between.

 ![assemble_frames_8](./images/build/frame/assemble_frames_8.jpg)